What types of organizations does the Foundation support?

 I am a new organization and don’t have all the information requested.
 Can I still apply?

-New organizations may submit a grant request.
-Include the most current information available in the application.
-Once the grant application is reviewed a member of the Foundation staff will contact you if additional information is required.
+New organizations may submit a letter of inquiry via the online portal.
+Include the most current information available in the letter.
+Once the letter of inquiry is reviewed by a Foundation staff member, you will be contacted if additional information is required.

 Should an organization wait to hear from the Foundation before applying to other foundations?

-An organization should not wait.
-It is a good idea to submit applications to multiple sources of funding as doing so will improve the chances of raising funds.
+An organization should not wait to hear from the Foundation before applying to other foundations.
+It is a good idea to submit applications to multiple funding sources, as doing so will improve the chances of raising funds.